I’m often asked how I became an Animal Communicator.

 4. Learn some Energy work

 For me this started with Reiki; I did levels 1 + 2 back in Scotland.
 If feeling energy doesn’t come naturally to you – and it doesn’t to everyone (and didn’t to me) – this is a great place to start.
-Learning how to feel energy, how to balance it, and how to do hands on or off healing, will introduce you to sensations and visuals that can help your animal communication.
+Learning how to feel energy, how to balance it, and how to do hands on or off healing, will get you out of your head and introduce you to sensations and visuals that can help your animal communication.

 If you’re groaning at this point – because meditation is just too hard, right?! – stop!
 Believe me, I’ve been there.
 I tried all sorts of ways to meditate for several years with zero success.